Censorship in Belarus: Self-censorship

 The Ministry of Information gave warning to 34 media outlets in 2015 alone.
-Since an outlet receiving two note in a year can be closed this is seen as a way to encourage self-censorship by the Belarusian Association of Journalists (BAJ).
+Since an outlet receiving two warnings in a year can be closed, the Belarusian Association of Journalists sees this as a way to encourage self-censorship.

-Another thing that pushes journalists to self-censorship is the enormous amount of the defamation fines and payments to officials that can be inflicted by courts.
+The enormous amount of the defamation fines and payments to officials that can be inflicted by courts also encourages self-censorship.

-In 2010 the President issued the decree #60 which "provides for registration of all Internet resources, creation of black lists of the web-sites access to which should be blocked, and a number of other restrictive measure".
-Even if not all of them are used, after that "some popular Internet-media became more cautious and softened their criticism of the government".
+In 2010 the President issued decree #60 which "provides for registration of all Internet resources, creation of black lists of the web-sites access to which should be blocked, and a number of other restrictive measure".
+Even if not all of these are used, after that "some popular Internet-media became more cautious and softened their criticism of the government".

 Internet censorship

 In 2006, 2007, and 2008 Reporters Without Borders (RWB) listed Belarus as an "Internet enemy".
 In 2009 Belarus moved to RWB's countries "under surveillance" list where it remained in 2010 and 2011.
 In 2012 Belarus was moved back to the RWB list of Internet Enemies.

 The OpenNet Initiative classified Internet filtering in Belarus as selective in the political, social, conflict/security, and Internet tools areas in November 2010.

 The Belarus government has moved to second- and third-generation controls to manage its national information space.
 Control over the Internet is centralized with the government-owned Beltelecom managing the country's Internet gateway.
 Regulation is heavy with strong state involvement in the telecommunications and media market.
 Most users who post online media practice a degree of self-censorship prompted by fears of regulatory prosecution.
 The president has established a strong and elaborate information security policy and has declared his intention to exercise strict control over the Internet under the pretext of national security.
 The political climate is repressive and opposition leaders and independent journalists are frequently detained and prosecuted.

 A new media law that took effect in February 2009 requires domestic and international websites to register with the Information Ministry or be blocked.
 In August 2010, the Prosecutor General's Office announced its intention to toughen criminal penalties for the dissemination of slanderous information through the Internet.
 Since 2007, Internet cafe owners have been required to keep records of their customers’ identities and the websites they visit, facilitating inspection by the security services.

 On January 6, 2012, a law took effect requiring that all commercial websites selling goods or services to Belarusian citizens to be operated from within the country and under a .by domain name.
 Moreover, those who provide internet access (including ISPs and Wi-Fi hotspot operators) must register all users, and they must also censor websites on a blacklist covering pornography and other extremist websites.